shopping Linden - one variety

 climate

-Linden prefers a continental climate, growing more slowly and not producing fertile seed in areas with cool summers.
+Linden leaf prefers a continental climate, growing more slowly and not producing fertile seed in areas with cool summers.
 Does well in a hot, dry location with sun or part shade.

 soil